Updated on June 24, 2019

 The UTZ program adopts a balanced approach to sustainability, considering people, planet and profit in equal measure.
-Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Global Lead Deforestation.
-She explains how your company is supporting the planet by sourcing sustainable cocoa.
+Today, we take a look at certified cocoa with the environmental pillar in mind and with the help of Henriette Walz, Global Lead Deforestation.
+She explains how your company is supporting the planet by sourcing certified cocoa.

 Certified cocoa helps fight deforestation